LED Strip Installation in Warsaw — kitchen, ceiling and furniture lighting

 - Decide where you want the lighting — ceiling, kitchen backsplash area, wardrobe, mirror.

-- Photograph the installation zone and send it to the technician in advance.
+- Take a photo of the installation area and send it to the technician beforehand.

-- Check whether there is a socket or cable outlet near the connection point.
+- Check if there is a socket or cable outlet near the connection point.

-- If buying the strip yourself — confirm the required wattage (W/m) and colour temperature with the technician.
+- If you are buying the strip yourself — confirm the required wattage (W/m) and colour temperature with the technician.

-- Clear access to the work area — remove dishes, decorations, appliances.
+- Make sure the work area is accessible — remove dishes, decorations, and appliances.

-- If concealed installation in a recess or behind a cornice is needed — let us know so the technician brings the right profile.
+- If you need concealed installation in a recess or behind a cornice — tell us in advance so the technician brings the correct profile.

-- Prepare a stepladder or advise on ceiling height (standard, 3 m, double height).
+- Prepare a stepladder or let us know the ceiling height (standard, 3 m, double height).

-- Provide access details: intercom code, parking, floor number.
+- Send access details: intercom code, parking, floor number.

 A real case from Warsaw

-A client in the Praga-Poludnie district ordered under-cabinet kitchen lighting — 4 metres of LED strip beneath wall units.
-On inspection, there was no socket nearby; the closest cable outlet was behind the fridge.
-The technician ran the cable concealed in a mini trunking along the wall and mounted the transformer inside a corner cabinet (with a ventilation gap).
-The strip was installed in an aluminium profile with a frosted diffuser — the light came out even, with no visible dots.
-A touch dimmer was added under the cabinet.
-The whole job took about 3 hours.
-The client noted that cooking had become much more comfortable — previously the worktop was in shadow from the upper cabinets.
-Takeaway: when planning kitchen lighting, think about the power point in advance, otherwise you will need to run extra cable.
+A client in the Praga-Poludnie district ordered under-cabinet kitchen lighting — 4 metres of LED strip under the wall units.
+During inspection, there was no socket nearby; the nearest cable outlet was behind the fridge.
+The technician routed the cable discreetly in mini trunking along the wall and installed the transformer inside a corner cabinet (with a ventilation gap).
+The strip was mounted in an aluminium profile with a frosted diffuser — the light was even, without visible dots.
+A touch dimmer was fitted under the cabinet.
+The full job took around 3 hours.
+The client said cooking became much more comfortable — before that, the worktop was shaded by the upper cabinets.
+The lesson: when planning kitchen lighting, think about the power point early, otherwise extra cable will have to be run (compatible with Legrand, Schneider Electric, ABB and similar).

 Frequently asked questions